Community Eligibility Provision (CEP)

 The DCMP should always be used as the first step in establishing student economic need.
 Students not found in the DCMP can be provided the CEP and P2 Household Income Form (provided to SFAs after they are approved for the CEP).
 Since Income data is used as a proxy for many education and other purposes in New York State, a sample prototype is provided for this purpose.
 Schools can choose to collect this information using a different process as collection of this information is not required for Child Nutrition Program purposes.

-DCMP efforts may be charged to the Child Nutrition Programs as the DCMP is required in all years of CEP participation for reporting on the FNS-834 Direct Certification Rate Data Element Report.
+DCMP efforts may be charged to the Child Nutrition Programs as the DCMP is required in all years of CEP participation.
 The collection and certification of the CEP and P2 Household Income Form or other SFA created form, is not a chargeable activity as the data collected from these forms is not being used for Child Nutrition Program purposes.
 Certification activities other than the DCMP must be supported/funded by the General Fund or other alternative non-federal funding.

 Partial CEP Districts

-Districts may opt to use the Application for Free and Reduced-Price School Meals/Milk to collect household income information from students in both CEP and non-CEP schools to streamline information collection.
+Districts may opt to use the CEP and P2 Household Income Form to collect household income information from students in both CEP and non-CEP schools to streamline information collection.
 A school using a single form must ensure that all information required for non-CEP schools is contained on the form.
 The following details the requirements for Partial CEP Districts using a single form.

 Single forms developed for this purpose must: